brappleye/TrainerRoad-Zwift-Ext/README.md

 When you do this, you will see three buttons appear on top.
 Click "Load unpacked".
 Browse to the extracted folder and click Select (should be the 'Trainer-Zwift-Ext' folder).

 And voila!
 Your extension is installed.
-Go to www.trainerroad.com and you will see 'Export' buttons on the workouts list page and details pages!
+Go to www.trainerroad.com, login to your account, and you will see 'Export' buttons on the workouts list page and details pages!